spdobest/KotlinWorld/README.md

 }

 ## **Return And Jumps**
 eturn.
-By default returns from the nearest enclosing function or anonymous function.
+By default returns from the nearest enclosing spm.kotlin.world.function or anonymous spm.kotlin.world.function. break.
-break.
 Terminates the nearest enclosing loop.
 continue.
 Proceeds to the next step of the nearest enclosing loop.